pedro-gutierrez/diesel/guides/tutorial.md

 end
 ```

-**Note**: the `:root` key is optional.
-If ommitted, a naming convention will be applied, so that the
+The `:root` key is optional.
+If omitted, a naming convention will be applied, so that the
 above example is equivalent to:

 ```elixir